Erna Gunther: Biography

-Gunther graduated from Barnard College in 1919, as a student of Franz Boas, and received her MA in anthropology from Columbia University in 1920, studying under Boas.
+Gunther was born in 1896 in Brooklyn, New York.
+She graduated from Barnard College in 1919, as a student of Franz Boas, and received her MA in anthropology from Columbia University in 1920, studying under Boas.
 After graduating, she moved with her husband, Leslie Spier, to the University of Washington in 1921.
 After leaving for a short period of time with her husband, she returned in 1929.
-When her husband left in 1930, she stayed at the university; at that time the marriage dissolved.
+Her husband left in 1930 and their marriage was dissolved shortly after.
+Gunther stayed at the university and continued teaching.

-She formed part of the core of the newly formed anthropology program at the University of Washington in the 1920s, along with Spier and Melville Jacobs.
+She helped create the core of the newly formed anthropology program at the University of Washington in the 1920s, along with Spier and Melville Jacobs.
 In 1930, the Washington State Museum named her Director.
-The faculty grew from two residents in 1930 to ten in 1955 during her time as the University's Anthropology Department.
+The faculty grew from two residents in 1930 to ten in 1955 during her time as chair of the University's Anthropology Department.
 In 1966, she moved to the University of Alaska Fairbanks, becoming chair in 1967.

-An American Indian specialist, her research focused on the Salish and Makah peoples of western Washington state, with publications on ethnobotany, ethnohistory, and general ethnology.
+As an American Indian specialist, her research focused on the Coast Salish and Makah peoples of western Washington state, with publications on ethnobotany, ethnohistory, and general ethnology.

 Her students included anthropologists Wayne Suttles, Dale Croes and Wilson Duff.

 In 1949, she helped finance the archaeological investigation run by Charles E. Borden at Walen's farm (DfRs-3) on Boundary Bay.